-To our great delight and at long last, the UK Department for Education launched the British Schools Overseas (BSO) programme.
+To our great delight and at long last, the UK Department for Education launched the British Schools Overseas (BSO) programme in 2011.
 They originally approved seven agencies, all authorised to perform "accreditation against standards similar to independent schools operating in Britain", complete with published inspection reports that are available to parents and show how well individual British schools abroad measure up against British standards.

 These inspections ensure "schools advertising a ‘British character’ are upholding the rigour and excellence of [the British] system".

 According to the UK Dept for Education website, to be recognised by the Department for Education a British school overseas must have an inspection report which shows that their performance against all the standards is at least satisfactory.
 This reflects the standards required for continuing registration as a school in England.
 Schools meeting the standards will have their inspection reports published on the Department's website and will be allocated a unique reference number on the national school reference system, Edubase".

 We would have expected this to be a fairly ponderous undertaking, taking years to get round to so many British international schools.
-But since it was launched in 2011, we found ourselves racing to keep pace with these fresh inspections across the globe.
+But once it was launched over a decade ago, we found ourselves racing to keep pace with these fresh inspections across the globe.

 A (slightly confusing) (after all, how else would you have known this was an official government site?) set of maps on the following links show the locality of each British school overseas that has been inspected (or will be in the next three years) under the Department's inspection scheme.
 Individual inspection reports are available to download via the school location pins on these maps:

 These now-five inspection providers have been approved to inspect British schools overseas under the BSO programme (inspection providers in operation and being monitored by Ofsted are marked with an asterix):

 - Independent Schools Inspectorate*